-Skin conditions like acne, keloids, and shingles may cause raised skin bumps.
-They may also occur with more serious health conditions that require medical attention, such as MRSA or skin cancer.
+Skin conditions like acne, keloids, allergies, and shingles may cause raised skin bumps.
+Bumps may also occur with more severe health conditions that require medical attention, such as MRSA, cellulitis, or cancer.

-Skin bumps can vary in appearance and number depending on the cause.
-They may be the same color as your skin or a different color.
+Skin bumps may be the same color as your skin or a different color.
 They may be itchy, large, or small.
 Some can be hard, while others can feel soft and movable.

 Most skin bumps do not need treatment.
-However, it’s important that you speak with a doctor if your bumps are causing discomfort.
-It’s also recommended that you contact a doctor if you’re concerned about any changes in your bumps or the overall condition of your skin.
+However, it’s important that you speak with a healthcare professional if your bumps are causing discomfort, like burning pain and persistent itching.
+It’s also recommended that you contact them if you’re concerned about any changes in your bumps or the overall condition of your skin.

 Acne